MNafeesAnsari/AIOPS-JOURNEY-/README.md

 - **`if [ condition ]`**: Syntax to evaluate logical assumptions.
 Spaces inside brackets are mandatory in Bash.
 - **`then` & `else`**: Branches that dictate separate outputs based on whether the condition returns True or False.
 - **`fi`**: The mandatory concluding tag used to terminate a conditional block in Linux scripting.

+# Day 7: Automation with For Loops

+Today, I mastered task repetition and loop structures in Bash scripting to automate bulk operations.

+### Key Learnings:
+- **`for i in {1..5}`**: Defines a range-based loop that iterates exactly 5 times.
+- **`do` & `done`**: The code blocks that enclose the operations to be executed on each loop iteration.
+- **`sleep 1`**: Introduces a controlled delay inside execution streams, useful for rate-limiting scripts or managing cron jobs.